 Unfortunately, many people don’t know this element or fail to talk about it when planning their estate.

-That being said, it is always better to remember filling your beneficiary forms to avoid that your estate becomes your default beneficiary.
+It is always better to remember filling your beneficiary forms to avoid that your estate becomes your default beneficiary.

 Component # 4.
 Power of Attorney